hungry-egg/komodo/README.md

 For example, `"&1"` means the first argument, and `"&1.users[2]"` means the 3rd item in the users property of the first argument.

-This should be intuitive as it follows Elixir/Javascript convention, however note that the argument number `&1` starts from 1 whereas the array access index `[2]` starts from 0, as should be familiar.
+This should be intuitive as it follows Elixir/Javascript convention (note that the argument number `&1` starts from 1 whereas the array access index `[2]` starts from 0).

 This will be better understood with an example...

-supposing the javascript component has a callback `onChangeTrack` that emits two arguments:
+Supposing the javascript component has a callback `onChangeTrack` that emits two arguments:

 - the new song `{title: ""El Pocito"}`
 - the artist `{name: "Vicente Amigo"}`